cjshawMIT/edx-documentation/en_us/shared/students/SFD_dashboard_profile.rst

   * Your location (optional)
   * Information about you (optional)
   * Links to any course certificates that you have earned
-  * Links to your social media account (optional)
+  * Links to your social media accounts (optional)

   .. image:: ../../shared/images/SFD_Profile_Full.png
     :width: 500
-    :alt: A learner's full profile shows full name, join date, location, language, biographical information, links to course certificates that you have earned, and linked social media icons in addition to username and profile image.
+    :alt: A learner's full profile shows full name, join date, location, language, biographical information, links to course certificates, and linked social media icons, in addition to username and profile image.

 .. _Create or Edit a Limited Profile: